lizariasc/e-commerce-backend/README.md

 # E-commerce-backend

 ## Description
 The back end for an e-commerce site.
-It workds with a Express.js API and uses Sequelize to interact with a MySQL database.
+It works with a Express.js API and uses Sequelize to interact with a MySQL database.

   ## Table of Contents